hu4i/hu4i.github.io/content/posts/readings.md

 A senior at Aarhus University told me about Iris.
 Iris claims to be a general framework of program logic.
 What surprises me is its successful application in the formal verification of Rust [\$^{19}\$][19].
 And I think it may stop the trend that creates different separation logic for different aims.

 But, for now, I can only understand the “separation” part of Iris.
-I still have problems in the “concurrent”, “higher-order” and “framework” parts.
+I still have problems in the “concurrent,” “higher-order,” and “framework” parts.
 Even worse, I have to systematically learn the formal semantics because there are some definitions that I can’t recognize.

-### Formal Semantics: Types and Programming Languages
+### Formal Semantics

-After reading the lecture notes of [*CS 4110  Programming Languages and Logics*](https://www.cs.cornell.edu/courses/cs4110/2020fa/), I find a textbook named *Types and Programming Languages* [\$^{16}\$][16]. **It’s about operational semantics** and introduces things step by step.
+After reading the lecture notes of [*CS 4110  Programming Languages and Logics*](https://www.cs.cornell.edu/courses/cs4110/2020fa/), I found a textbook named *Types and Programming Languages* [\$^{16}\$][16]. **It’s about operational semantics** and introduces things step by step.
 I read some chapters about it and tried out its exercises in Ocaml.

-### Programming = proving?
-The Curry-Howard correspondence today
+### The Curry-Howard correspondence

-When I could understand the definitions involving semantics, I continued to read the lecture notes of Iris.
-I’m stuck on the concept of “later modality”.
-I don’t know where to begin, but I found Xavier Leroy’s [lecutre notes](https://xavierleroy.org/CdF/2018-2019/) mentioned it.
-I think it’s a review of formal semantics and programming logic.
+When I could understand the definitions involving semantics, I continued to read the lecture notes of Iris and stuck on the concept of “later modality.”
+I don’t know where to begin with this concept, but I found Xavier Leroy’s [lecture notes](https://xavierleroy.org/CdF/2018-2019/) mentioned it.
+It's about the Curry-Howard correspondence and I think it’s a review of formal semantics and programming logic.
 I’m currently reading it.

 ### Category Theory